20 Miles & Chicken Pot Pie Recipe

 This chicken pot pie is one of my favorite meals to make.
-It only calls for a top crust, making it a little healthier, and if you use leftover chicken and vegetables, it comes together quickly.
+It only calls for a top crust, making it a little healthier than one with a bottom crust, too.
+If you use leftover chicken and vegetables, it comes together quickly.

 Preparation time: 15 minutes